PLOS/ambraproject/Docs-Home.md

 <p>Ambra has been under continuous development as the engine behind the <a href="http://journals.plos.org/">PLOS
 journals</a> since 2009.
-For its first two major versions, Ambra was a monolithic Struts web application, which was been offered as open source since its beginning.</p>
+For its first two major versions, Ambra was a monolithic Struts web application, which has been offered as open source since its beginning.</p>

 <p>In 2012, PLOS began a project to re-architect Ambra as a service-oriented,